Fugitive ex-leader of Ethiopia's Tigray region vows 'extended resistance'

 NAIROBI (Reuters) - The former ruling party in Ethiopia’s northern region of Tigray is committed to “extended resistance”, according to an audio message purporting to be from its leader, who accused federal government forces and their allies of rape and looting.

-The comments attributed to Debretsion Gebremichael would be the first public statement from him since Nov.
-11, although he was in touch with reporters until the first week of December.
+The comments attributed to Debretsion Gebremichael would be his first in public or via media since early December.

-The recording was posted on the Facebook page of a media outlet affiliated with the former ruling party the Tigray People’s Liberation Front (TPLF), which has been battling the government since Nov.
+The recording was posted on Facebook by a media outlet affiliated with the former ruling party the Tigray People’s Liberation Front (TPLF), which has battled the government since Nov.
 4.

 “We are engaged in extended resistance.”

-Prime Minister Abiy Ahmed’s spokeswoman Billene Seyoum and the head of the government taskforce on Tigray, Redwan Hussein, did not respond to calls and messages seeking comment.

-Abiy claimed victory against the TPLF in late November after his forces captured the regional capital Mekelle.
-But reports of low-level fighting have continued.
+Abiy claimed victory in late November after his forces captured the regional capital Mekelle, but reports of low-level fighting have continued.

 “The cities and rural areas of Tigray are being bombarded day and night by heavy artilleries,” Debretsion said.

-Reports from all sides are difficult to verify since the government has largely sealed off Tigray from journalists and foreign aid workers.
+Reports from all sides are difficult to verify since the government has largely sealed off Tigray from media and foreign aid workers.
 Telecommunications to many areas are not working.

 Debretsion called on Tigrayans abroad to contribute time and money to supporting the fighters and foreign nations to condemn the Ethiopian government, saying Abiy and Eritrean President Isaias Afwerki should be charged in an international court.